-Despite Chile being my destination that day, I still wanted to get insurance for Argentina in Esquel before leaving if possible, since I'd be crisscrossing the border a few times.
+Despite crossing back into Chile being my destination that day, I still needed to get insurance for Argentina in Esquel before leaving if possible, since I'd be crisscrossing the border a few times.
 I hit 5 places, all closed for holiday of course, then gassed up and gunned it for the Futaleufu border crossing and praying I wouldn’t get stopped.
-I’ve heard consequences are severe if you are caught without it and Jules had just met two Chilean riders whose bikes had been seized, adding to my paranoia.
+I’ve heard consequences are severe if you are caught without it and Jules had just met two Chilean riders whose bikes had been seized by Argentinian authorities, adding to my paranoia.

-Just south of town I saw a checkpoint ahead with 5 officers lined up on the center line and got nervous.
+Just south of town I saw a checkpoint ahead with 5 officers lined up on the center line and started getting nervous.
 I slowed and rolled up tentatively, preparing for the worst, to find 5 attractive female officers who were smiling and pleasantly waved me through.
-My fear immediately turned to sadness at the thought of missing the opportunity of being gang tackled and handcuffed by five women for no insurance.
-Damn.
+My fear immediately turned to sadness at the thought of missing the opportunity of being gang tackled and handcuffed by five women for no insurance paperwork.
+Damb.

-It wasn't long before the blacktop changed to gravel that lay in piles and ribbons for about 20k to the border.
+It wasn't long before the blacktop changed to gravel that lay in piles and ribbons for about 20 kilometers to the border.
 Traffic was constant and the dust thick.

 After a while the Argentinian border buildings came up with a long line of folks outside.
 The process was the most organized of any crossing yet, with an attendant organizing the line, and each step marked in order.
 It would have been a 10 minute process had the tourists not been there.
 An hour later I was back on the bike and a few hundred yards further at the Chilean border, similarly organized and easy, other than the line.
 It was a minor relief clearing Argentina and a possible insurance check.

 I stopped at the small town of Futaleufu to sit in the warm sunshine and enjoy a cup of coffee.
-It was a nice little community, a bit hip with hipsters and backpackers about, and more traffic than usual from the summer vacationers.
+It was a nice little community, a bit funky cool with hipsters and backpackers about, and more traffic than usual from the summer vacationers.

-The landscape was inspirational, a combination of the Alps, Alaska, Germany with some West Virginia thrown in.
+The Chilean Austral landscape was inspirational, a combination of the Alps, Alaska, Germany with some West Virginia thrown in for good measure.
 Rich soil and green fields, rivers of aqua blue and lakes the same color, with snow capped mountains around.
 What an awesome road it was and one I wish had been easier to ride for the viewing.
-As is often happens, there are no places to get stopped and off the bike, watching beautiful images slide away behind you.
+As is often happens, there are no places to get stopped and off the bike for photos, watching beautiful images slide away behind you.
 The gravel and cars were a real problem that day.

 The town of Villa Santa Lucia showed on the GPS and then around a curve, in real life.
-The landslide bypass road was right at the edge, but one could see the swath of mud desolation and the damage in the town.
+The landslide bypass road was right at the edge of the town, but one could see where the swath of mud landslide had left desolation and the damage in the town.
 It must have been a true nightmare to endure.
-Police and military watched the roads and construction.
+Police and military oversaw the roads and construction.
 I was directed which way to go and was surprised to find asphalt when Ruta 7 came under the wheels.

 I wasn't sure how much of the roads south were paved, but it felt damn good to roll up the engine revs and let the big 1200 roar on the silky smooth tarmac.
-The landscape was beautiful, one of the more impressive I’ve encountered and similar in my mind to what much of New Zealand might look.
+The landscape was beautiful, one of the more impressive I’ve encountered and similar in my mind to what I fantasize New Zealand might look.

-It wasn’t too long before the road went back to gravel for sections, some easy and some overzealously covered.
+It wasn’t too long before the blacktop road fell back to gravel for long sections, some easy and some overzealously deep in loose gravel.
 It appears it won’t be too long before the entire route south is finally blacktop.